p0dyakov/flutter_interview/README_EN.md

 1. `createState()` is called once and creates a changeable state for this widget at a specified location in the tree
 2.  `mounted is true`
 3. `initState()` is called once during initialization
-4. 'didChangeDependencies()` is called once after initialization and further upon notifications from the Inherited widgets at the top of the tree on which the widget depends
+4. `didChangeDependencies()` is called once after initialization and further upon notifications from the Inherited widgets at the top of the tree on which the widget depends
 5. `build()` is called every time you redraw
 6. `didUpdateWidget(Widget oldWidget)` is called every time the widget configuration is updated
 7. `setState()` is called imperatively for redrawing
 8. `deactivate()` is called when a previously active element is moved to the list of inactive elements, while being removed from the tree
-9. 'dispose()` is called when this object is removed from the tree **forever**
+9. `dispose()` is called when this object is removed from the tree **forever**
 10.  `mounted is false`

 ---
 <!-- TOC --><a name="buildcontext"></a>
 ### BuildContext
-The `BuildContext` is the interface that implements the `Element'.
+The `BuildContext` is the interface that implements the `Element`.

 `BuildContext` can be useful when needed:
 - Get a reference to the `RenderObject` object corresponding to the widget (or, if the widget is not a Renderer, then a descendant widget)
 - Get the size of the `RenderObject`
-- Access the tree and get the nearest parent `InheritedWidget'.
+- Access the tree and get the nearest parent `InheritedWidget`.
 This is used by virtually all widgets that usually implement the of method (for example, `MediaQuery.of(context)`, `Theme.of(context)` etc.)

 ---
 <!-- TOC --><a name="inheritedwidget"></a>